The scholarship application for the School of Education is now available! Deadline to apply is February 5, 2021.

-You can still apply for UWM scholarships by submitting an application through the portal at UWM Scholarships.
-These scholarships are NOT administered through the School of Education.
+You can apply for UWM scholarships by submitting an application through the portal at UWM Scholarships.
+This application will also make you eligible for scholarships outside of the School of Education.

 - Undergraduate students must have a minimum cumulative GPA of 3.0 (including transfer credits).